-Our total stock increased \$60 thousand since December 31, 2018, to \$2.0 million at December 31, 2019 and increased \$55 thousand since December 31, 2017.
-The increase during 2019 was due to \$215 thousand of stock issuances, partially offset by \$155 thousand of stock retirements.
+Our total stock increased \$32 thousand to \$2.1 million at December 31, 2020, from \$2.0 million at December 31, 2019 and December 31, 2018.
+The increase during 2020 was due to \$195 thousand of stock issuances, partially offset by \$163 thousand of stock retirements.
 We require a stock investment for each borrower.
-We have a Borrower Level Stock Program, which allows stock to be assigned to each borrower instead of each loan.
+We have a Borrower Level Stock Program which allows stock to be assigned to each borrower instead of each loan.
 This reduces the stock requirements for borrowers with multiple loans.
 The current stock requirement for each borrower is the lesser of one thousand dollars or 2.00% of the collective total balance of each borrower's loan(s).